Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage and likes to share its mysteries, culture & current issues.

 Royal Ballet of Cambodia or Khmer Classical Dance is believed to have been around since the Angkor period (1800+) and may have been influenced by Siamese classical dance.

-The graceful movements of fingers, wrists, elbows, toes and ankles are sharp contrast to what we know of Western ballet.
-Each role will have its own distinctive costume, mask and makeup and it takes years of intensive training to master this dance drama.
+The graceful movements of fingers, wrists, elbows, toes, and ankles are in sharp contrast to what we know of Western ballet.
+Each role will have its own distinctive costume, mask, and makeup and it takes years of intensive training to master this dance drama.

-It is usually performed during royal ceremonies and during Khmer holidays.
+It is usually performed during royal ceremonies and during the Khmer holidays.